Skip to content

 There are multiple unique advantages the College gains from being located in Plymouth that provides our students with exceptional educational experiences.

-With a growing population of 264,700, an economic output of £5.03 billion and 110,300 jobs, Plymouth is the most significant urban area on the South West peninsula.
+With a growing population approaching 268,000, a real economic output of £6.97 billion and a workforce of 118,702 jobs, Plymouth is the most significant urban area on the South West peninsula.
 A further 100,000 people live within the city’s travel-to-work area.
-The city has aspirations of growing the population to 300,000 by 2034.

-As a centre of excellence for marine science and manufacturing, Plymouth has a unique set of competitive advantages on which to build upon in its transition to a more competitive and thriving knowledge based economy.
+As a centre of excellence for marine autonomy, science and manufacturing, Plymouth has a unique set of competitive advantages on which to build upon in its transition to a more competitive and thriving knowledge based economy with a focus on autonomy, robotics and AI.

 The digital economy in Plymouth is recognised as a key strength and forms one of the five key pillars within the Local Economic Strategy.